TosbackCgusBridge-Bot/CGUs-versions/Otalliance/Privacy Policy.md

 Visit our IoT Trust Framework page and download the full version or Framework Overview.

+Read the Framework Learn more about IoT OTA News The Internet Society’s Online Trust Alliance Announces Methodology for Eleventh Online Trust Audit and Honor Roll Press Releases 25 September 2019 The Internet Society’s Online Trust Alliance Announces Methodology for Eleventh Online Trust Audit and Honor Roll

+Criteria updated to include increased focus on encryption and global privacy regulations. international retail segments added

-Read the Framework Learn more about IoT OTA News Privacy Regulations Are Evolving: Are Organizations Ready?
+Privacy Regulations Are Evolving: Are Organizations Ready?
 Building Trust 20 September 2019 Privacy Regulations Are Evolving: Are Organizations Ready?

 Privacy statements are both a point of contact to inform users about their data and a way to show...